 In 2013, after a two year international search in which over 250 applicants were reviewed, Andrew Grams was selected as the new Music Director of the Elgin Symphony Orchestra.
 A graduate of the Juilliard School and the Curtis Institute of Music, Grams is one of America’s most promising and talented young conductors, as well as an accomplished violinist.

 Believing music and the arts have the power to inspire individuals, support communities, and enrich society, the ESO launched Elgin: Home for the Holidays, and has partnered on other events with Rotary International, Feeding Greater Elgin, Sherman Hospital, Downtown Neighborhood Association, and local Chamber of Commerce.
-In 1987, the ESO began Kidz Konzertz, a children’s program which now draws nearly 9,000 youth from nearly 60 communities.
+In 1987, the ESO began Kidz Konzertz, now called Ainsworth Concerts for Youth, a children’s program that now draws nearly 9,000 youth from nearly 60 communities.
 The ESO Musicians Care Program, which began in 2010, takes musicians out of the concert hall and into the public and patient spaces of Sherman Hospital in Elgin, twice each week.
 The Music Heals program with Alexian Brothers Health System, which began in December 2013, sees musicians perform twice per month for patients, families and staff at Alexian Brothers Medical Center, Alexian Brothers Women and Children’s Hospital, and St. Alexius Medical Center.
 In 2014, the ESO partnered with Gail Borden Public Library to provide free Family Concerts, and extended its Listeners Club to the Greenfields of Geneva.